mahiyan446/PowerBI_Visualization/README.md

 ### This Power BI visual presents a year-over-year percentage change in sales across various sports categories.
 The chart highlights both growth and decline,

+# Time-Based Trend Analysis Dashboard

 https://github.com/user-attachments/assets/3115766c-6dc6-43b3-a4a1-155922b64306
+### This Power BI visualization is a time-series bar chart displaying the number of new followers over a selected time range (1W, 1M, 3M, TY, 1Y, ALL).
+It allows users to analyze follower growth patterns over different periods, helping in trend identification and engagement tracking.

 # Dynamic line chart with Sales Growth